rivelles/learning/books/designing-data-intensive-applications/chapter-8.md

 However, there are some attempts to build hybrid models of network.
 With the correct approach, we can emulate a synchronous model on packet networks.

+## Unreliable Clocks

+In a distributed system, each node has its own clock, which are not perfectly synchronized.
+This can make it hard to understand certain things, such as order of events that happened across the machines.

+Computers have at least two types of clocks:
+- **Time-of day clock**: It returns the current date and time according to a calendar.
+These clocks are synchronized with the NTP protocol, which is a protocol that allows computers to synchronize their clocks over a network.
+So, ideally, these clocks should be in sync.
+- **Monotonic clock**: These are clocks that always move forward in time, so they are ideal to measure time intervals.
+The absolute value of these clocks are meaningless.
+It might be the number of nanoseconds since the computer was started, for example.
+The NTP protocol allows these clocks to be speeded up or slowed down in case they are moving too fast or too slow.

+### Clock Synchronization

+Only time-of-day clocks need to be synchronized.
+It's usually done using an NTP server.
+However, it's not simple to synchronize clocks over a network.
+- The quartz crystal that is inside the computer is not perfect, it might drift over time depending on conditions such as temperature.
+- If the clock differs too much from the NTP server, it might refuse to synchronize or be forcibly reset.
+Applications might see time going backwards or forward suddenly.
+- Network problems might affect the synchronization process.
+- Leap seconds are added to the calendar to keep it in sync with the Earth's rotation.
+This can make the clock go backwards or forwards by one second.